-(a) restrict, suspend or prohibit the payment of dividends by the society;
+(a) Restrict, suspend or prohibit the payment of dividends by the society.

-(b) prohibit the conversion of any profits of the society into capital;
+(b) Prohibit the conversion of any profits of the society into capital;

-(c) direct the suspension or removal of any officer involved in such conduct from the service of society;
+(c) Direct the suspension or removal of any officer involved in such conduct from the service of society;

-(d) require the society to reconstitute its board of directors;
+(d) Require the society to reconstitute its board of directors;

-(e) withhold branch or other corporate approval with respect to such society;
+(e) Withhold branch or other corporate approval with respect to such society.

-(f) undertake regular examinations of that society;
+(f) Undertake regular inspections of that society.

-(g) order the SACCOS to submit to the Commission within a specified time, a capital restoration plan to restore the SACCOS capital adequacy as prescribed in the Regulation.
-Or in the case of issues unrelated to capital such as violations of law, a plan to resolve all deficiencies to the satisfaction of the TCDC;
+(g) Order the SACCOS to submit to the Commission within a specified time, a capital restoration plan to restore the SACCOS capital adequacy as prescribed in the Regulation.
+Alternatively, in the case of issues unrelated to capital such as violations of law, a plan to resolve all deficiencies to the satisfaction of the TCDC.

-(h) prohibit the society from awarding any bonuses, or increments in salary, emoluments and other benefits of all directors and officers of the society;
+(h) Prohibit the society from awarding any bonuses, or increments in salary, emoluments and other benefits of all directors and officers of the society.